 Easy step by step instructions on how to freeze peaches, no blanching needed.
-This method preserves the peaches up to a year, preventing them from turning brown.
+This method preserves the peaches in apple and lemon juice, preventing them from turning brown.

 Do you have a peach tree?
 Or maybe your neighbor has one?
 Or maybe you went to the farmers market and peaches were on sale?
 Or maybe you just love peaches so you want to make sure they’re always in your kitchen?